Shirley Strickland: Post-athletics

 De la Hunty maintained her Olympic involvement in athlete administration, with the Australian teams during the 1968 and 1976 Olympics in Mexico City and Montreal.
 She also coached sprinter Raelene Boyle for the 1976 Olympic season.

 Along with her husband, de la Hunty had a longstanding involvement with the Australian Democrats.
 She was a founding member, and later served as president of the party's branch in Western Australia.
 From the early 1970s through to the mid-1990s, de la Hunty was a perennial candidate for state and federal political office, although never elected.
 She stood in six state elections – in 1971, and then in five consecutive from 1983 to 1996.
-In 1983, 1986, and 1996, she stood for the Australian Democrats, while in the remaining years she stood as an independent candidate.
+In 1983, 1986, and 1996, she stood for the Australian Democrats, while she stood as an independent candidate in the remaining years.
 She ran for the Legislative Assembly in 1983 and 1993 (in East Melville and Melville, respectively), and for the Legislative Council in 1971, 1986, 1989, and 1996.

-At federal level, all but one of de la Hunty's runs for office were made as a Democrats candidate.
+At the federal level, all but one of de la Hunty's runs for office were made as a Democrats candidate.
 In total, she contested seven federal elections—four consecutive from 1977 to 1984, as well as the 1981 by-election in Curtin, and then in 1993 and 1996.
 She ran for the House of Representatives in 1981 (Curtin), 1984 (Fremantle), and 1993 (Canning), with the latter being her only independent candidacy at federal level.
-At all other elections she contested the Senate, where she was generally placed second or third on the Democrats' group voting ticket.
+At all other elections, she contested the Senate, where she was generally placed second or third on the Democrats' group voting ticket.
 Although never elected to parliament, de la Hunty served two periods as a City of Melville councillor, from 1988 to 1996 and from 1999 to 2003.
 This political affiliation contrasted with the background of her first coach, Betty Judge, who was the wife of Kim Beazley Sr. and mother of Kim Beazley, both prominent Labor politicians.

 De la Hunty was one of several female Australian Olympians who carried the Olympic Flame at the Opening Ceremony of the 2000 Sydney Games.
 In 2001, she attracted media attention by auctioning her sporting memorabilia including her Olympic gold medals.
 She was criticised by some for that but asserted she had a right to do so and the income generated would help pay for her grandchildren's education and allow a sizeable donation to assist in securing old-growth forests from use by developers.
 Her memorabilia were eventually acquired for the National Sports Museum in Melbourne by a group of anonymous businessmen who shared her wish that the memorabilia would stay in Australia.